kevin-lucifer/SubTitleBingo/README.md

 # SubTitleBingo
 A tool which capable to  adjust your srt subtitle timeline.
-(Support drag and drop) Build by jlink, and package by jlink.
+(Support drag and drop) Build by javafx11, and package by jlink.
 So, you can create a self contain running img,easy and small.
 I'll try to upload the mac img, be my guest to create your own win running img.
 Leave me a message if I can do anything for you, except this one. lol